Mindful Movement does not always need to be calm, slow and serious.

 When the drum stops, students show a freeze of the trickster.
 It is important that after an exciting game like this one, that students are brought back with regulating breathing and movement.
-Try the video on the Move Mindfully® Teachers Pay Teachers store.
+Try this follow along video to reset the room.

 Extend to Writing

 To extend into Writer’s Workshop, you can use photos from the Trickster Game as inspiration for a Trickster Tale.
-You’ll be amazed how weaving their own image into the illustration can encourage even reluctant writers to produce creative writing!
+You’ll be amazed how weaving a photograph into the illustration can encourage reluctant writers!